Antiques Appraisers

 General antiques appraisers covering furniture, ceramics, silver, and personal property over 100 years old for estate and insurance.

-Our directory currently lists 332 verified antiques appraisers across the United States, with the heaviest concentrations in CA, FL, NY.
-Of those, 50% hold a current USPAP certification — the federally recognized standard required by courts, the IRS, and most insurance carriers.
-79% meet the IRS "qualified appraiser" definition for Form 8283 charitable donations and 31% are available for expert-witness testimony.
+Our directory currently lists 60 credentialed antiques appraisers across the United States, with the heaviest concentrations in FL, TX, CA. Of those, 8% hold a current USPAP certification — the federally recognized standard required by courts, the IRS, and most insurance carriers.
+8% meet the IRS "qualified appraiser" definition for Form 8283 charitable donations and 18% are available for expert-witness testimony.
 These appraisers hold designations from one or more recognized professional societies: the American Society of Appraisers (ASA), the International Society of Appraisers (ISA), the Appraisers Association of America (AAA), or other specialty bodies.
-Approximately 28% offer desktop or online appraisals for insurance and low-value estate items.
-Every listing on this page was sourced from at least one recognized national or international professional registry — we do not accept self-reported credentials.
+Approximately 2% offer desktop or online appraisals for insurance and low-value estate items.
+Our directory is built from professional appraiser registries, association directories, appraiser websites, and other public sources to help consumers find credentialed, experienced appraisers.

 Verified appraisers